BSc (Hons) Construction Management (with Foundation Year)

 The final year requires the development of a group project in Inter-professional Studies and provides an opportunity to explore a particular research interest in the Individual Research Project.
 All seventeen modules combine to engage you in your chosen field of study and are intended to encourage confidence and enthusiasm in the development of your expertise.

 The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
 Modules are designated as core or option in accordance with professional body requirements and internal academic framework review, so may be subject to change.

 Entry requirements & applying

-Applicants will normally be expected to have previously achieved one of the following as a minimum:
+To enrol on the BSc(Hons) Construction Management (with Foundation Year) programme, applicants will normally be expected to have previously achieved the following as a minimum:

 - 48-72 UCAS tariff points to commence the Foundation Year at Level 3